 Staying cool in summer's sweltering heat can be challenging especially when you don't have air conditioning.
 If you do have A/C, you'll notice that your utility bill skyrockets during the warmest months.
 You may be wondering if running your air conditioning is worth it.
 Maybe not.
-Find out by reading these 10 ways to stay cool without using A/C.
+Find out by reading these 10 ways to stay cool without using your AC Unit Unit.

 1. Lights off: Light bulbs generate heat, so turn off the lights during the day in rooms that you're not using.
 Open up the blinds on cloudy days to let the natural light in.